unicode-org/message-format-wg/spec/data-model/README.md

 ## Messages

+> [!IMPORTANT]
+> The data model uses the field name `name` to denote various interface identifiers.
+> In the MessageFormat 2 syntax, the source for these `name` fields sometimes uses
+> the production `identifier`.
+> This happens when the named item, such as a _function_, supports namespacing.
+>
+> In the Tech Preview, feedback on whether to separate the `namespace` from the `name`
+> and represent both separately, or just, as here, use an opaque single field `name`
+> is desired.

 A `SelectMessage` corresponds to a syntax message that includes _selectors_.
 A message without _selectors_ and with a single _pattern_ is represented by a `PatternMessage`.